ATOAPaymentsLimited/flutter_atoa_sdk/README.md

 ## Handle Redirection (Optional)

-While generating `paymentRequestId` on backend, `redirectUrl` can be passed as body params which redirects to your website then opens your app with deep linking.
+Call the [payment-process](https://docs.atoa.me/api-reference/Payment/process-payment) API to generate a payment.
+In response, store the `paymentRequestId` on the backend.
+The `redirectUrl`, which can be passed as body parameters, redirects to your website and then opens your app via deep linking.

 #### Resources For deep-linking